npm/policies/conduct.md

 ## Friendly Harassment-Free Space

-There is never a good reason to be rude to other users.

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, or similar personal characteristics.
+We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics.

 We ask that you please respect that people have differences of opinion regarding technical choices, and that every design or implementation